 How to change a replacement rubber die in your stamp.

-Here is a link to a set of instructions on how to do this.
+Here is a link to a set of instructions to for a replacement rubber stamp die on how to do this.

 Tips for using traditional rubber stamps to get good image results.